edzaga/sql-course/sql-course-en/lectures/week1/lecture3.rst

 Basics of relational algebra
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. index:: basics of relational algebra
+.. index:: Basics of relational algebra

 Algebra, in general, consists of operators and atomic operands.
 For instance, in the algebra of
 arithmetic, the atomic operands are variables like r, and constants like 15.
 The operators are